ODINN-SciML/MassBalanceMachine/mbm/scripts-data-processing/oggm/README.md

 # OGGM

-This folder is purely dedicated to OGGM, as running the code on a Windows machine requires a remote environment.
+This folder is purely dedicated to [OGGM](https://oggm.org/), as running the code on a **Windows** machine requires a remote environment.
+For Unix users, having a working Conda environment that is located in the ```mbm``` directory is sufficient.
 Plans are to have this code with the other scripts in the data processing pipeline and automate this process with a Docker Image (and possibly with Kubernetes).

 ## Installation for Windows Users